what-we-eat/data/docs/CONTRIBUTING.md

 ## Submitting Changes

-1. Create a new branch for your changes: `git checkout -b data-update-description`
+As we now use an automated system to update the public snapshot, direct changes to the repository are not accepted.
+Instead:

+1. Open an issue with your proposed changes
-2. Make your changes in the appropriate files
+2. Discuss the changes with the project maintainers
-3. Commit your changes with a clear commit message
-4. Push to your fork and submit a pull request
+3. If approved, a maintainer will implement the changes in the Supabase database

 ## Review Process

-1. A project maintainer will review your pull request
+1. A project maintainer will review your proposed changes
-2. They may ask for additional information or request changes
+2. They may ask for additional information or clarification
-3. Once approved, your changes will be merged into the main branch
+3. Once approved, the changes will be made in the Supabase database
+4. The automated system will update the public snapshot in this repository

 ## Data Quality Guidelines

 - Ensure data accuracy and reliability
 - Provide sources for all new data
 - Follow the existing data format and structure
-- Update the DATA_SNAPSHOT.md file if you're adding substantial new data

-## Setting Up Local Environment

-1. Clone the repository: `git clone https://github.com/MeaningfulBites/data.git`
-2. Install required dependencies (list any specific requirements)
-3. Set up a local Supabase instance for testing (provide instructions or link to them)
+- The DATA_SNAPSHOT.md file will be automatically updated when changes are made

+## Understanding the Automated Update Process

+Our project uses an automated system to keep the public data snapshot up-to-date:

+1. Changes in the Supabase database trigger a webhook to this GitHub repository
+2. A GitHub Action is triggered, which fetches the latest data from Supabase
+3. The Action updates the files in the `public_data/snapshots/latest/` directory
+4. These changes are automatically committed and pushed to the repository

+This system ensures that the public snapshot always reflects the current state of our database.

 ## Code of Conduct